d1ll0n/eth-sig-encrypt/README.md

 **Returns**: `Promise<string>` Cipher text after encryption

-# Web3Encryption.decrypt(cipher, options)
+# EthSigEncryption.decrypt(cipher, options)
-Calls web3Decrypt() using the Web3Encryption instance properties or the overridden options **Params**
+Calls sigDecrypt() using the EthSigEncryption instance properties or the overridden options **Params**

 - cipher `string` - The ciphertext to decrypt